Global arrogance: Origin and uses

-In 1999, Thomas Friedman wrote an editorial in The New York Times Magazine stating that he had noticed Iranian mullahs had begun calling the United States "the capital of global arrogance" instead of the "Great Satan."
+In 1999, Thomas Friedman wrote an editorial in The New York Times Magazine stating that he had noticed the Iranian government had begun calling the United States "the capital of global arrogance" instead of the "Great Satan."
 Friedman remarked that global arrogance is "when your culture and economic clout are so powerful and widely diffused that you do not need to occupy other people to influence their lives".
 He further stated the Iranians were not the only ones, writing "The French, Germans, Japanese, Indonesians, Indians and Russians also call [the United States] that now."
 Other academics and writers have commented on Friedman's remarks.

 In her 2005 book, Charting Transnational Democracy: Beyond Global Arrogance, Janie Leatherman wrote that the United States was first described as "the Capital of Global Arrogance" by Iranian students.
 Iran continues to celebrate the anniversary of the 1979 capture of the U.S. Embassy in Tehran as a "National Day of Campaign against Global arrogance", and the term continues to be used in Iranian newspapers to denounce US foreign policy.
 The stereotype of the West as arrogant is mainly used in conservative newspapers; it is less frequent in reformist newspapers.
 After the 2003–2011 Iraq War, accusations of arrogance against the US increased.
 The United States has historically faced accusations of arrogance including during the Vietnam War.
 Leatherman says the concept of global arrogance is not limited to supposed American arrogance but encompass a full range of elites of the global political and economic system.
 They are embedded, Leatherman writes, in the networks and layers of the global governance system–from key institutions such as the World Bank, the International Monetary Fund, the World Trade Organization, the G-7, leading countries, and the major northern NGOs of global civil society.
 Leatherman says global arrogance, like power, moves and flows through this system, making it is difficult to identify the source of arrogance.
 According to Weber, arrogance refers to politics rather than people; he says others should listen, understand, agree and act in a way that policies show; and that it is a problem because it is a "disposition [that is] counterproductive to competing effectively in this 21-century global market of ideas".